 Working out when you’re going through the daily grind of family, friends and work can be a constant struggle.
-Some days we stick to our routine, other days the routine gets shot to hell.
-However when on vacation, you’re supposed to be relaxing and indulging in all the wonders of your chosen destination and that often includes food…and lots of it.
+Some days we stick to our routines; other days the routines get shot to hell.
+When on vacation, however, you’re supposed to be relaxing and indulging in all the wonders of your chosen destination and that often includes food … and lots of it.
 Hotel gym?
 Please!
 Free yoga classes on the lido deck?
 Pass!
-It’s a vacation for goodness sake!
+It’s a vacation, for goodness sake!
 Don’t worry, you’re not alone in how you feel; workout routines tend to go out the window for many of us when we’re traveling, but we can’t let a week of downtime set us back on our fitness goals.
-Check out these tips on how to keep it tight even while sipping on daiquiris and having the time of your life.
+Check out the tips below on how to keep it tight even while sipping on daiquiris and having the time of your life.

 Eat a light breakfast

 When you’re on vacation, it can be awfully tempting to chow down on the fatty, gooey (and free!) breakfast at the hotel buffet…but don’t!
 Take two steps back and avoid the continental breakfast with sugary pastries and cheese-filled belly busters.
 Try eating Greek yogurt or fresh fruit instead or pack your own healthy meals like oatmeal or trail mix to avoid going overboard on calories.

 Pack workout clothing in your suitcase and you’ll have no excuse not to exercise.
 Traveling with workout clothing can be a visual reminder to stay fit and will motivate you to exercise even when away from home.
 You can also try bringing a workout that you can do indoors, like a jump rope or your favorite fitness DVD.